-Care and Cleaning – A Wash Tour
+Rug Care & Cleaning: A Wash Tour

 Each rug is inspected for any pre-existing conditions.
 Many times soil can cover up dye lot variations (abrash), fibre staining, prior dye bleeding, worn areas, or white knots that become “uncovered” after the wash.
 Some of these are weaving characteristics (abrash and white knots), and others are damage that can possibly be repaired or reversed.

-If you bring the rug to us personally, then this inspection takes place with you, and we will discuss any areas of concern that you have regarding your rugs and your options.
+If you bring the rug to us personally, then this inspection takes place with you, and we will discuss any areas of concern that you have regarding your rugs, and your options.
 If we transport your rug to our facility, our wash and repair team will inspect your rug after its arrival and will contact you with any work recommendations or pre-wash “discoveries.”

 White knots – Most rugs have cotton foundations.
 Cotton warps run throughout the entire length of a rug, and cotton weft threads run left to right and are the means by which each row of wool knots are packed into a straight line.
 During the weaving and packing process, cotton warps and wefts will break.
 A broken warp or weft cannot be replaced, so the two broken pieces are tied in a knot and the weaving proceeds.
 This results in white “knots” in the field of the rug.
 These cotton knots are usually cut down shorter than the wool face fibres, and they are “hidden.”
 Over time wearing of the wool reveals these knots and they look like freckles throughout the rug.
 These can normally be blended away with textile dye.

 Asymmetry – Handmade textiles are rarely perfectly symmetrical.
 Slight design shifts in city rugs, and more noticeable design and shape variations in tribal pieces are expected.
-Sometimes these can be counteracted through blocking after the wash (wet cotton foundation fibres can “give” a little – but not too much).
+Some times these can be counteracted through blocking after the wash (wet cotton foundation fibres can “give” a little – but not too much).

 Dusting – Once the inspection is complete and the wash proceeds, the first step is dusting.
-A rug can hold up to one pound of dirt per square foot before it “looks” dirty.
-Flooding a rug with pounds of fine grit and dirt in the foundation creates mud … so dusting is an important first step in the wash process.
+A rugs can hold up to one pound of dirt per square foot before it “looks” dirty.
+Flooding a rug with pounds of fine grit and dirt in the foundation creates mud … so dusting is an important first step to the wash process.
 This is performed in most instances with our 19 foot vibrating Duster (one of only 3 in the UK) to “shake” the dirt out of the foundation of your rug.
 This is probably the most important step during the whole process.

 Vacuuming rugs slowly, upside down …shows dirt and loose wool debris